 My graduate training program emphasized the Family Systems Model of therapy, viewing individuals as a functioning part of a greater system within their families- of-origin, their families- by-marriage or partnership, their communities, and cultural, ethnic, and faith communities.
 The roles we play within these systems may be healthy or toxic so that part of our healing may involve addressing who we are in these contexts.
 In addition to the temperament and other genetic loading with which we are born, we are influenced by these many factors.
 They all have an important part to play in who we have become, and habits we may have formed.
 By looking at all these influences, we have many ways to learn and grow and change.
 I use a variety of therapeutic techniques, some focused more on developing insight about the etiology and history of symptoms, some focused more on education, and others focus more on teaching behavioral techniques for controlling or reducing problematic behaviors.

 We are active members of First Presbyterian Church.
-If your spiritual life is important to you, then it is important to me and can be used as a resource in your therapy.
+If your spiritual life is important to you, then it is important to me and can be incorporated as a resource in your therapy.

 As a volunteer, I was nationally certified with the National Organization for Victims Assistance (NOVA), and served on the Alamo City NOVA Team.
 I was also certified in Disaster Mental Health Response and Psychological First Aid with the American Red Cross, and I was trained as a volunteer with the Community Emergency Response Team (CERT) program through the Bexar County Office of Emergency Management.
+I currently volunteer with the Texas Crisis Resiliency Team and the American Red Cross to provide disaster relief services, most prominently in shelters housing families displaced by recent hurricanes.
 I also serve my church family by playing keyboards and singing with the "1102" Contemporary Worship band.